Soft secession: History

 In October 2025, Cook County’s top judge signed an order barring ICE from arresting people at court, barring the civil arrest of any “party, witness, or potential witness” while going to court proceedings, including inside courthouses and in parking lots, surrounding sidewalks and entryways.

 In October 2025, Chicago Mayor Brandon Johnson signed the “ICE Free Zone” executive order, prohibiting federal immigration agents from using any City-owned property in their ongoing operations in Chicago.
+Johnson then signed the ICE On Notice executive order instructing Chicago Police to prosecute crimes committed by ICE.

-In October 2025, 15 states and territories formed the Governors Public Health Alliance to counter the absence of federal leadership by tracking disease outbreaks, issuing guidance, buying vaccines, etc.

-Members of the Public Health Alliance include California, Colorado, Connecticut, Delaware, Guam, Hawaii, Illinois, Maryland, Massachusetts, New Jersey, New York, North Carolina, Oregon, Rhode Island, and the state of Washington.
+In October 2025, 15 states and territories formed the Governors Public Health Alliance to counter the absence of federal leadership by tracking disease outbreaks, issuing guidance, buying vaccines, etc. Members of the Public Health Alliance include California, Colorado, Connecticut, Delaware, Guam, Hawaii, Illinois, Maryland, Massachusetts, New Jersey, New York, North Carolina, Oregon, Rhode Island, and the state of Washington.

+New Jersey Governor-elect Mikie Sherrill was a guest on on comedian Jon Stewart’s podcast where she floated the idea that New Jersey could withhold federal tax dollars in protest of the Trump administration.

+In February 2026, Denver mayor Mike Johnston announced an executive order banning ICE agents from city property and requiring that Denver law enforcement protect peaceful protesters at the scenes of ICE operations, allowing the arrest of ICE agents.
+Denver’s executive order to constrain ICE was signed after the killing of Renee Good and Alex Pretti in ICE violence in Minneapolis.

 Criticism

 Some critique soft secession as having costs that overshadow potential benefits.
 When proponents argue that blue states should cease subsidizing red states, one major downside pointed out is that disrupting the economy would not just harm the federal government or Republican states, but also blue economies.